pengzhanbo/vite-plugin-mock-dev-server/docs/en/examples/mockjs.md

 Generate mock data using the `mockjs` library.

 ::: tip
-You need to manually install the `mockjs` library .
+You need to manually install the `mockjs` library.

 ```sh
 pnpm add -D mockjs